Edmund1645/edmund1645/README.md

 #### What I'm learning :book:

 Everyday I think about how it would feel like to have a diverse skillset across various stacks in tech, and so I figured i might as well just start now, Here's a list of technologies/tools/concepts I intend to grasp before the year runs out:
+- Ionic
+- TypeScript
-- Dart/Flutter
+- Node.js
 - UI/UX
-- GraphQL (to be able to build APIs)

 #### You can ask me about :fax: